Unlock Holiday Shopping Success

 Why: More products in the auction means you’ll qualify for more impressions and be visible to holiday shoppers.
 Check that you’re advertising on all seasonally relevant keywords and products.

-Take advantage of feed rules to make feed attribute changes directly in Merchant Center.
+Take advantage of feed rules and supplemental feeds to make feed attribute changes directly in Merchant Center.

 As a leading retailer, Trendyol.com is the most visited fashion website in Turkey.
 The company used Feed Rules to get their diverse portfolio of products in front of online customers.
 As a result, Trendyol drove up to twice their return-on-ad-spend.
 "We were truly impressed by how a few simple Feed Rules made such a significant impact on performance and sales.
 And, there’s no doubt that this innovative feature is making a noticeable contribution to our bottom line," said Utku Gülbayrak, Digital Marketing Executive, at Trendyol.com